jose-jaen/Projects/Advanced Econometrics/README.md

-In this section solutions to graduate-level Fumio Hayashi's *Econometrics* are provided for the following chapters:
+In this section a selectiong of solutions to graduate-level Fumio Hayashi's *Econometrics* are provided for the following chapters:

 - Finite Sample Theory

 - Large Sample Theory

-Last updated: 13/04/2022
+Last updated: 18/04/2022